 - 1992-1995, Student Midwife, South Tyneside Health Care Foundation Trust

 - Graham R, Embleton N, Farnworth A, Mason K, Rankin J, Robson S. Experiences of Reproductive Loss: the importance of professional discretion in caring for a patient group with diverse views.
 In: Earle, S; Komaromy, C; Layne, L, ed.
 Understanding Reproductive Loss: Perspectives on Life, Death and Fertility.
-Surrey: Ashgate, 2012, pp.205-220.
+Surrey, UK: Ashgate, 2012, pp.205-220.